nadethoughts/Aetheria/Campaigns/The Anchor’s Secret/Transcripts/TAS Session 00 - Transcript.md

 Yeah.
 What oath did I make?
 Hmm.
 I...
 I made the...
 I made the oath to...
 If you want some...
 If you want some assistance, like...
 Yeah.
 That's why you're...
 I definitely want some assistance here.
 Okay.
 So, what's your, uh...
 What's your paladin's general disposition towards the city?
 Um...
 Of New Penmaris?
 He sees it...
 He sees it as better than the...
 As the...
 Older...
 Older city.
 Other city.
 He thinks it's a new start from what...
 It's a fresh start.
 Fresh start.
 Okay.
 So, what sort of oath about...
 That...
 That sounds like an oath of renewal or an oath of supporting, um...

 The...
 An oath to support the new...
 Yeah, like...
 Uh...
 He, like, grew up in the previous city.
 The regrowth.
 Yeah, like, he grew up in the previous city and it was all...
 Shitty for him, so...
 Okay.
 He...
 He...
 He...
 He saw...
 He saw the rebuilding and saw an opportunity to...
 So, it's a rebirth kind of thing.
 Rebirth, yes.
 Okay.
 To make it better than it...
 Than...
 Than the other street...
 To make it through...
 Okay.
 I think that's a great oath right there.
-Like, I vowed to make new Penmaris.
+Like, I vowed to make New Penmaris.
 Penmaris better than...

 Old Penmaris.
 Yeah.
 Yeah.
 Yeah, yeah.
 And that actually fits in really well with kind of what this adventure is specifically supposed to be about, so...
 Yeah.
 All right.
 So, there you go.
 That...
 Does that work for you?
 Yeah, that definitely works for you.
 Perfect.
 Yeah, basically, it took...
 It took me a minute, but yes.
 No, no, absolutely.
 That's...
 That's why...
 It's a great collaborative story.
 That's why we're doing this together, so that we can build it with each other.
 I also got a picture ready for...
 Shit, I can't read an AI picture.